 Her articles usually are not “How to” or intended to specifically teach you a specific way of doing something.
 The beautiful images she chooses for her articles make them really stand out.

 Marie worked as a bartender, fitness instructor, and for NASDAQ, but never felt fully fulfilled.
-She started a life coaching business online, and it slowly grew into a multi-million dollar business that teaches beginners how to succeed in life and start their own business.
+She started a fitness event-based business online, which grew into a seven figure business.
+She chose to shut down the business completely because she still didn’t feel passionate enough about it.
+Her next venture, a life coaching business, slowly grew into a multi-million dollar business that teaches beginners how to succeed in life and start their own online businesses.

-Marie produces content on her blog and Youtube channel once a week.
+She calls her content, Marie TV, and she releases a blog version and a version on her Youtube channel every week.
 The topics she talks about focus on general self-development tips that her female-dominated audience struggle with, which are usually psychological shifts.
 These shifts include dealing with imposter syndrome, feeling overwhelmed, getting over perfectionism, why you should embrace gratitude, and adopting an abundance mindset.

 You will not get any technical tactics on starting a business for her content because she is more focused on overarching beginner strategies.
 She has two taglines, which she says in every episode of her videos.
 These are, “The place to be to create a business and life you love.” and “The world needs that special gift that only you have.”

 Tim is the undisputed heavyweight.
 His name and his 4-Hour Work Week brand is the most well known in the self development and tech entrepreneur communities.
 Tim’s book The Four Hour Work Week launched him into the scene from nowhere.
 Its focus is on optimizing your life and business to get the most return in the least time possible.
 An interesting fact is that Tim’s book was not an instant success.
 It was turned down by a dozen publishers and it required a lot of smart networking to spread the word.